PoisotLab/ms_mangal_synthesis/manuscript.md

 fact that even in the presence of strong compositional turnover, network structure tends to be maintained at very large spatial scales [@DallPois17].

+Finally, it must be noted that as the amount of empirical evidence grows, so too should our understanding of existing relationships between network properties, networks properties and space, and the interpretation to be drawn from them.
+In this perspective, the idea of continuously updated analyses is very promising.
+Following the template laid out by **Ethan et al CI for data**, it is feasible to update a series of canonical analyses any time the database grows, in order to produce living, automated synthesis of ecological networks knowledge.
+To this end, the mangal database has been integrated with `EcologicalNetworks.jl` **ref**, which allows the development of flexible networks analysis pipelines.

 ## Active development and data contribution

-This is an open-source project: all data and all code supporting this are available on the Mangal project GitHub organization.
+This is an open-source project: all data and all code supporting this manuscript are available on the Mangal project GitHub organization, and the figures presented in this manuscript are themselves packaged as a self-contained analysis which can be run at any time..
 Our hope is that the success of this project will encourage similar efforts within other parts of the ecological community.
 In addition, we hope that this project will encourage the recognition of the contribution that software creators make to ecological research.

 One possible avenue for synthesis work, including the contribution of new data to Mangal, is the use of these published data to supplement and extend existing